grkw/grkw.github.io/_posts/2025-04-28-reflections-on-my-time-at-rc.md

 ### Never graduate

-I've written up this document as a reflection on my time _in batch_ at RC, but my time at RC is not over.
+I've written up this document as a reflection on my time _in batch_ at RC, but my time at RC is far from over.
 Something we say about alums at RC is that we "never graduate," meaning that even though our time in batch has ended, we're still learning and growing as part of the community.
-I'm active on Zulip, sharing what I've been working on and reading about what others are up to, and I pop in to virtual events when I can.
+I'm active on Zulip, sharing what I've been working on and reading about what others are up to, and I pop in to virtual events every so often.
+It makes me so happy to keep in touch with fellow batchmates and to see new Recursers going through this amazing experience.

 Here's to never graduating!